COO & Co-Founder, DemandFarm

 - The existing inbound marketing funnel is providing marginal growth.

-Enterprise Sales demands the shift of focus from ‘quantity’ to ‘quality.'
+Enterprise B2B Sales demands a shift of focus from ‘quantity’ to ‘quality.’

 What is Account-Based Selling?